Karosa B 961

-Karosa B 961 is an articulated urban bus produced by bus manufacturer Karosa from the Czech Republic, in the years of 2002 to 2006.
-Modernised version, Karosa B 961E, was introduced in the year 2003.
+Karosa B 961 is an articulated urban bus produced from 2002 to 2006 by bus manufacturer Karosa from the Czech Republic.
+A modernised version, Karosa B 961E, was introduced in 2003.
 In many towns, they replaced Karosa B 741.
-It was last high-floor bus built in Karosa, before it was renamed to Iveco Czech Republic.
+It was the last high-floor bus built in Karosa, before it was renamed to Iveco Czech Republic.

 Construction features

 Karosa B 961 is a model of the Karosa 900 series.
 The B 961 is derived from its predecessor the Karosa B 941, and also unified with city bus models such as the B 951 and the B 952.
 The body was assembled to the skeleton, which has undergone a dip stage, sheets were galvanized and painted and then to have it installed additional components.
 The body is made of two rigid sections linked by a pivoting joint.
 The body is semi-self-supporting with frame and engine with automatic gearbox is placed in the rear part.
 The engine drives only the third C axle, meaning that this articulated bus has a pusher configuration.
 The front, middle and rear axles are solid.
 All the axles are mounted on air suspension.
 On the right side are four doors (first and last are narrower than middle doors).
 Inside are used plastic Vogelsitze or Ster seats.
 The driver's cab is separated from the rest of the vehicle by a glazed partition.
 In the middle part and in the rear part, is room for a pram or wheelchair.
 Buses have an enclosed design of the turntable.